How to sell DVDs, CDs and games online

 Often massively underrated and underused as a way of making money on items, car boot sales are also a hell of a lot of fun.

-A totally valid option when it comes to academic books, but you will have to plan ahead with your purchases.
+Buy-back policies are a totally valid option when it comes to academic books, but you will have to plan ahead with your purchases.

 Blackwell's, a university campus favourite, offers a scheme where you can receive up to 40% of the RRP on textbooks if you choose to bring them back.

 If you want the full 40%, this will need to go onto a Blackwell's gift card.
 This can be used on your next round of course texts, or if you'd prefer hard cash for your books, you'll get 33% of the RRP onto your credit or debit card.